 One table that I was very happy to visit was the Able Gamers charity.
 These wonderful people created a controller that handicapped people can use to still enjoy games.
 We got to test out the controller with some Rocket League and it worked extremely well!
 It was an honor to meet them.
 I love seeing people think outside the box, so everyone can enjoy gaming!

 There were more than just video games as well.
 Table top games as well as card games were present throughout the show floor and brought a nice change of pace.
+In fact, it reminded me of the card games that you can find on gambling sites like 88xe apk that have started to become hugely popular within the online casino world in recent years.
+My friend would know all about this, as he has won lots of money by playing games just like this.
+So, it was nice for me to get my teeth stuck into something similar.
 The Cohen Children’s Medical Center was there talking about their Extra Life program where people can play games to raise money for sick children.
 It’s a great cause and I hope more streamers do gaming sessions to help sick children.
 They did also bring a Switch to their booth and it was great seeing kids have fun racing in Mario Kart 8 Deluxe.
 Click the picture below to learn more!

 This year’s venue, the Hammerstein Ballroom, was much bigger and better suited for a show like this then last year’s Terminal 5.
 That being said, it wasn’t without problems.
 The third floor went largely unused and the second floor could have benefited by sending half of the games up to the third floor so there was more space to move around.
 The basement was also half empty, so they could have utilized some more of that space too.
 Especially with how packed the show became.
 Below you can see last year’s show vs this year’s show!
 The first two pictures are from 2017, the second two from 2018.